 Crank Style Guide

-The key thesis behind Crank is that JavaScript already has all the primitives you need to build UIs.
-Code which follows this principle can humorously be called cranky, as in β€œThis file solves the problem in a cranky way.
-Very nice.”
-The following are the four core principles behind idiomatic Crank code:
+Crank is built on the thesis that JavaScript already has all the primitives you need to build UIs.
+Idiomatic Crank code can humorously be called cranky.
+The following are its four core principles:

 4. Compose uniformly.
 A component should resemble built-in elements: props in, events out.